BITFORCE-IT/WildFlyApp/README.md

-# JBoss Wildfly Application Container example
+# JBoss Wildfly application container example
-This is a Docker container based on jboss/wildfly official container.
+This is a Docker container based on jboss/wildfly official image.
 Enhancing it with a useful configuration and deployment process.
-This container is designed to make it as simple as possible to start, configure, deploy and run a JEE application on Wildfly application server.
+This image is designed to make it as simple as possible to start, configure, deploy and run a JEE application on Wildfly application server.

-It shows how to enable runtime configuration over environment variables, to make it really easy to deploy huge amounts of this container.
+It shows how to enable runtime configuration over environment variables, to make it really easy to deploy huge amounts of this image.

 ## Usage
 First clone this repository.